First written: April 2017. Last updated: December 2017.

 - Trazodone can help somewhat, but not that much.
 The biggest problem is that it causes relatively strong hangover at doses where it’s really effective.
 However, another promising solution might be low-dose doxepin.
 Or maybe another tricyclic (though you’ve gotta be a bit careful with those).

-I don’t really think that it’s possible to completely overcome insomnia caused by TCP.
+I don’t really think that it’s possible to completely overcome insomnia caused by Parnate.
 Insomnia is really annoying because it can destroy your productivity for the next day.
 Good sleep is also necessary for having good health, memory consolidation, heightened mood, creativity, concentration, etc.

 Of course, lying awake in bed, ruminating and just wanting to fall asleep again can also be extremely frustrating.